-In the last several years, there’s been a growing interest in early detection and the realization that we don’t have to wait to diagnose.
+In the last several years, there’s been a growing interest in early detection.
 New international guidelines and tools available to empower those guidelines allow us to really push the boundaries of what is early.
 At the same time, we recognize that the earlier you are, the more uncertainty there is and therefore the greater the burden on safety.
 In the world of movement disorders and cerebral palsy (CP) in particular, the earlier we go, the more careful we need to be.
 We want to screen and find as many babies as possible who could benefit from being referred early and not miss a single one.
 And making sure that we refer them to the kinds of interventions that are designed specifically with safety in mind.

 As an inventor, how did you end up specializing in early detection and intervention?

 I wanted to design interventions that would change outcomes for children, especially the babies that I cared for who had brain injuries so early in life.
 But then I started realizing there wasn’t that much research in this space – we didn’t know who was going to have CP for example, because we couldn’t detect abnormalities until children were two years of age.
 And I knew from neurodevelopmental science, by two years of age, we have already missed so many opportunities.
 In 2014, I was fortunate to be invited to join an international group, Impact for CP.
 We got together in Vienna – there were 40 of us, but it wasn’t just scientists and clinicians.
 There were also parents, advocates, community stakeholders – and we put together guidelines for early detection and intervention based on our systematic review of the evidence, which serve as the roadmap for all clinicians serving this space.